 Decorating Your Independent Senior Living Apartment

-Moving into a senior independent living community means lots of exciting changes and new opportunities.
+Moving into a independent living community means lots of exciting changes and new opportunities.
 In a previous post, we provided moving tips to help you get started on the next chapter of your life.
-Downsizing might mean your senior apartment has less space, but that doesn’t mean it has to have less style.
+Downsizing might mean your apartment home has less space, but that doesn’t mean it has to have less style.
 The way you decorate can have you feeling right at home in your new place.

 Do Double Duty